battle-tactics-strategies

 For close-quarters defense, auxiliary archers carried a short sword or dagger, typically a gladius or a longer spatha (particularly for cavalry archers).
 A small shield, often a flat, oval clipeus or a specialized parma, was sometimes carried, but many archers favored a large shield body while on foot, slung over the back when shooting.
 The rest of the gear included a quiver (worn on the waist or back, depending on unit tradition), a water skin, a knife for cutting arrows, and possibly a bow case.
 In colder climates, archers might wear a heavier cloak or felt undergarments.
 All equipment was maintained meticulously; broken bowstrings, damaged arrows, or loose bow laminates could mean death in a skirmish.

-Archaeological evidence, such as the Vindolanda tablets and inscriptions from Dura-Europos, shows that archer units were stationed along the Rhine, Danube, and Eastern frontiers.
-They were often used in combination with legions: the archers would soften up enemy formations before the main line advanced, or they would screen a withdrawal.
+Archaeological evidence, such as the Vindolanda tablets (discovered in northern Britain), shows that archer units were stationed along the Rhine, Danube, and Eastern frontiers.
+The tablets include rosters and duty assignments, confirming that archers were integrated into garrisons alongside other auxiliaries.
 The Notitia Dignitatum from the late Empire lists numerous sagittarii units still in service, indicating that the tradition persisted well into the 4th century AD.
+For a deeper look at archer units in Roman Britain, consult the Roman Inscriptions of Britain database.

 Tactics on the Battlefield